opasquetdotfr/Bark_revival/README.md

 </div>

 **Features:**
-- Experiments with code and audio examples for ICMC 2025 paper.
+- Experiments with code and audio examples.
 - Explores application of language models and machine-learning techniques to generate musical voices with personality using autoregressive transformers (Bark model).
 - Generates unique invented language from input text tokens.
 - Composition techniques: